top of page

 How to Use It:

-• Track revenues and identify your most profitable projects or clients.
+• Track revenues for each reporting period and identify your most profitable projects or clients.

 • Evaluate expenses and look for areas where costs can be reduced.